Quality documentation for statistical institutes

 Quality Declaration of European Statistical System shortly summarises quality requirements for European Statistical System.

 European Statistics Code of Practice is the cornerstone of the common quality framework of the European Statistical System and a self-regulatory instrument.
-It is aimed at establishing public trust in European statistics and is based on 15 principles covering institutional environment, statistical processes and statistical outputs.
-A set of indicators of best practices and standards for each of the Principles provides guidance and reference for reviewing the implementation of the Code of Practice, increasing transparency within the European Statistical System.
+It is aimed at establishing public trust in European statistics and it defines 16 general principles and corresponding indicators for developing, producing and disseminating statistics.
+These principles are covering institutional environment, statistical processes and statistical outputs.

 United Nations Fundamental Principles of Official Statistics are a pillar of the Global Statistical System.
 Ten general principles regulate official statistics and are applicable in national statistical systems and institutes in daily work.